We accept Apple Pay Google Pay Quick and secure payment options.

 Issues on Argumentative Essay Topics

-The primary purpose of writing an argumentative essay is to make a decent attempt to persuade the audience that a particular claim is valid or acceptable.
-Based on the purpose of writing, the classification of arguments yields four main types: definition, evaluation, cause-and-effect, and solution.
-In this case, a definition argument works to convince the audience that a certain interpretation of a concept or term is superior to other interpretations.
-Then, evaluation arguments establish the weight of a claim to illustrate its worth in the discourse of the controversial topic.
-Further on, cause-and-effect arguments are useful in showing the causal relationship between an action or situation and a specific outcome.
+A primary objective of writing an argumentative essay on a specific topic is to make a decent attempt to persuade an intended audience that a particular claim is valid or acceptable.
+Based on an objective of writing, an entire classification of arguments yields four main types: definition, evaluation, cause-and-effect, and solution (Koons, 2021).
+In this case, a definition argument works to convince a target audience that a certain interpretation of a concept or term is superior to other interpretations.
+Then, evaluation arguments establish a whole weight of a claim to illustrate its worth in a discourse on a controversial topic (Rogers, 2024).
+Further on, cause-and-effect arguments are useful in showing a causal relationship between an action or situation and a specific outcome.
 In turn, solution arguments propose an ideal way to handle a problem and illustrate its effectiveness efficacy.
-Seemingly, the type of persuasive claim is dependent on the topic of interest and the nature of the author’s claim.
+Seemingly, a particular type of persuasive claim is dependent on a topic of interest and a nature of an author’s claim.

 Creating Arguments